• Home

 World-class Hawaiian artistry anchors two unforgettable evenings, where mele, movement, and modern production converge in contemporary musical storytelling—creating moments of pride, emotion, and collective celebration across generations.

-Aliʻi Sunday: A Gathering of Reflection & Unity
+Aliʻi Sunday: A Sacred Moment Within the Gathering

 Evening Concerts: Cultural Power on a World-Class Stage

-Aliʻi Sunday: A Gathering of Reflection & Unity
+Aliʻi Sunday: A Sacred Moment Within the Gathering

-Led by Kahu Kenneth Makuakāne of Kawaiaha'o Church, the Ali'i Sunday Service is a Sunday morning gathering on the festival stage, open to all, offering a moment of reflection, gratitude, and unity rooted in Hawaiian values and ali'i tradition.
+Led by Kahu Kenneth Makuakāne of Kawaiahaʻo Church, the Aliʻi Sunday Service is a Sunday morning gathering on the festival stage, open to all.
+A sacred moment within the gathering, the service will be conducted ma ka ʻōlelo Hawaiʻi, with English offered as a bridge—holding space for reflection, gratitude, and unity.

 FESTIVAL SPONSORS